Sport in Argentina: Auto racing

 From rallying to Formula One, auto racing is a sport followed by a number of fans in Argentina.
 Formula One legend Juan Manuel Fangio was five times Formula One world champion under four different teams, winning 102 of his 184 international races, and is widely ranked as the greatest driver of all time.
 Other distinguished racers were Oscar Alfredo Gálvez, Juan Gálvez, José Froilán González, and Carlos Reutemann.
 Years after Fangio's career was over, Carlos Reutemann was the best known Argentine driver of the 1970s.
 More recently José María López has emerged as one of the world's top touring car drivers, winning the World Touring Car Championship in 2014, 2015 and 2016.
 Argentine competitions include the TC 2000 and Turismo Carretera road racing series, as well as Rally Argentina of the World Rally Championship.
 Argentina has also hosted the 2009, 2010, 2011, 2012, 2013 2014, 2015, 2016, 2017 and 2018 editions of the Dakar Rally.
 Former events include the defunct Formula One Argentine Grand Prix and World Sportscar Championship's 1000 km Buenos Aires.
+In Formula One, Argentina is currently represented by Franco Colapinto, racing for Alpine since the 2025 Emilia Romagna Grand Prix, having been promoted from the role of reserve driver to replace Jack Doohan, and has achieved a season-best result of eleventh at the Dutch Grand Prix.
+Colapinto previously drove for Williams in 2024, replacing Logan Sargeant at the Italian Grand Prix, as an interim for the incoming Carlos Sainz Jr., and scored points at the Azerbaijan and United States Grands Prix.